zhangchl007/acme-fitness-store/README.md

 If your API portal is deployed in a different cluster, then you will need to add an ingress for `scg-operator` in your SCG installation namespace to expose the it, and use that url instead.

-The [gateway resource](./kubernetes-manifests/gateway.yaml) assumes API portal is using the URL `http://api-portal.spring.animalrescue.online`.
+The [gateway resource](./kubernetes-manifests/gateway.yaml) assumes API portal is using the URL `http://api-portal.my.domain.io`.
 To create an Ingress resource for your API portal with this URL, you may run:

 ```
 kubectl apply -f kubernetes-manifests/api-portal-ingress.yaml -n api-portal
 ```

 You may update the urls in the gateway resource if you want to use a different url for your API portal.

+#### Enable API key

+You may enable API key management on gateway when integrated with an API key enabled API portal.
+Check out `api-key` branch to see how to configure gateway resource and try it out.

 ### SSO integration